 - Kathie Uhrmacher

 Starting in 2010, the public has been invited to vote on which of the top Finalists you would like to see as the ultimate selection for each year.
-The title you, the citizens of LIncoln, have selected for 2013 — with an overwhelming percentage of the votes cast — is The Unlikely Pilgrimage of Harold Fry by Joyce.
+The title you, the citizens of Lincoln, have selected for 2014 — in a race that was down to the wire — is The Light Between Oceans by M.L.
+Stedman.